-Let propName be the result of evaluating PropertyName.
+Let propName be PropName(PropertyName).

-Let closure be the result of creating a new Function object as specified in 13.2 with an empty parameter list and body specified by FunctionBody.
+Let closure be the result of creating a new Function object as specified in 13.2 using a FormalParameterList : [empty] production as the formal parameter list and body specified by FunctionBody.
 Pass in the LexicalEnvironment of the running execution context as the Scope.
 Pass in true as the Strict flag if the PropertyAssignment is contained in strict code or if its FunctionBody is strict code.
+Pass object as the optional homeObject argument and propName as the optional methodName argument.

 Let desc be the Property Descriptor{[[Get]]: closure, [[Enumerable]]: true, [[Configurable]]: true}